jasoncardinale/Transcriber/README.md

 # Audio Transcription Tool

 Welcome!
 This app lets you easily transcribe your audio recordings into text using OpenAI Whisper.
-You can upload audio files, generate transcriptions, and review/listen to your results—all in your browser.
+You can upload audio files, generate transcriptions, and review/listen to your results.

 ---